Pine Mountain Settlement School

 So, Bill went fishing.With pole in hand, he spent time on many of the nearby streams and lakes.
 The small Mill Creek Lake at Natural Bridges State Park was one of his favorites.
 He took a Navy cruise with his son, a U.S. Navy Commander and pilot.
 He and Fern vacationed in the Philippines with his son’s family.
 He sailed from San Diego to San Francisco on the boat his son built, a 32-foot Brown Trimaran.
 Fern traveled to Europe with her daughter to research tapestries and the second son put the finishing touches on a second cabin that Bill helped to build for him.

-Until the bulldozers came he fished some more, baked elegant Apple Stack cakes and drank possum grape wine brewed in his basement and spent hundreds of hours volunteering at nearby Pine Mountain Settlement School.
+Until the bulldozers came he fished some more, baked elegant Apple Stack cakes and drank possum grape wine and dandelion wine that Fern brewed in his basement, and spent hundreds of hours volunteering at nearby Pine Mountain Settlement School.

 WILLIAM HAYES III: UK Archive